hellbounce228/KEST_skilaverkefni4/questions.md

-CD-switches to the previous directory you were in ls -lists files and directories based on additional flags pwd -prints out the current working directory mkdir -creates a new directory
+CD-switches to the previous directory you were in ls -lists files and directories based on additional flags pwd -prints out the current working directory mkdir -creates a new director

 What do the following Git commands do? git clone- copies a remote repository to your computer